ARE LIFE MODELS ARTISTS? (all words © Dominic Blake 2016 - 2021)

 I am co-curator with PhD candidate and colleague Aurélie Debaene of a symposium within which related issues will be discussed in 2021 at the University of Kent's Aesthetics Research Centre.
 Our successful application to the British Society of Aesthetics was awarded the maximum level of funding in 2019.
 Prominent members of the academic and art communities will participate through panel discussions and lectures including Jo Baring, Professor Anita Taylor, Professor Jean Wainwright, JJ Delvine.
 We are also in discussions with artist and lecturer Jake Spicer.
 I will be one of the keynote speakers and sit on the panel with Aurélie, (Aurélie will also be a keynote speaker).
 We are currently in discussions with The National Gallery, who have expressed an interest in working with us on the symposium.

-Aurélie Debaene and I came together in 2019 having bonded over our shared experiential, philosophic and academic belief that the role of the Life Model is misunderstood within art theory and practice.
-We believe that the Life Model has the potential to be an artist in their own right, given particular motivations on the part of the practitioner and the contexts / environments within which they locate their practice.
-Following an initial research stage, we have started writing a book that will be published at the end of 2021 / beginning of 2022 and stocked in The Mall Galleries / NG Bookshops.
+Following an initial research stage, Aurélie and I started writing a book that will be published at the end of 2022 and stocked in The Mall Galleries / NG Bookshops.
 The book shares the same title as our symposium.
 Further details to follow.

 Charleston Trust 2021 Exhibition

-Darren Clarke, Head of Collections, Research and Exhibitions at the Charleston Trust, invited Aurélie and I to write an essay for publication in the exhibition catalogue for Charleston's upcoming exhibition (postponed due to the pandemic but which will take place in Autumn 2021).
+Darren Clarke, Head of Collections, Research and Exhibitions at the Charleston Trust invited Aurélie and I to co-write an essay for publication in the exhibition catalogue for Charleston's 2021 retrospective of Nina Hamnett.

 © Dominic Blake 2016 - 2021